eclipse-gemoc/gemoc-studio/dev_support/full_compilation/README.md

 mvn package -P 'ignore_CI_repositories,!use_CI_repositories'
 ~~~

-If you already compiled and resolved all dependencies at least once (ie. if you filled your local maven repository with everything needed for the build), add the option `-o` to perform an offline only build, which is signficantly faster since it skips checking all maven repositories online.
+If you already compiled and resolved all dependencies at least once (ie. if you filled your local maven repository with everything needed for the build), add the option `-o` to perform an offline only build, which is significantly faster since it skips checking all maven repositories online.

-In the end, the result can then be found in `gemoc_studio/releng/org.gemoc.gemoc_studio.product/target/products/`, with one studio zip per platform.
+In the end, the result can be found in `gemoc_studio/gemoc_studio/releng/org.gemoc.gemoc_studio.product/target/products/`, with one studio zip per platform.